Flexible spending account program

 Additional information

 The above summary is intended to highlight only the major benefit provisions of the FSA plan.
-It is not meant as a Summary Plan Description for plan participants, nor does it intend to summarize the full provisions, limitations and exclusions of this plan.
-Please refer to the College’s summary plan description for detailed information regarding the operation of the FSA program.
+It is not meant as a summary plan description for plan participants, nor does it intend to summarize the full provisions, limitations and exclusions of this plan.
+See the summary plan description for details regarding the operation of the FSA program.

 Questions?

-Check out the frequently asked questions page or contact a Benefits Specialist.
+Check out the frequently asked questions or contact a Benefits Partner.